aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert documents from one format to another.
+One of the most common conversions is from OTT (Open Office Text Template) to OFT (Outlook Form Template).
+OTT files are used to create documents in Open Office, while OFT files are used to create documents in Microsoft Outlook.
+This conversion is necessary for developers who need to create documents in both Open Office and Outlook.

-For a Python developer, who is trying to add a OTT to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total Helps for OTT to OFT Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion from OTT to OFT easy using Python.
+The process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into OFT format.
+This process is automated and makes it easy for developers to convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary %}}